solo-io/workshops/gloo-portal/README.md

 kubectl apply -f env.yaml
 ```

-This `Environment`CR is watched by the Gloo Portal controller.
+This `Environment` CR is watched by the Gloo Portal controller.
-It will generate a Gloo Edge VirtualService, as despicted in the schema:
+It will generate a Gloo Edge `VirtualService`, as shown in this schema:

 ![Environment controller](images/env-controller.png)

-### Publishing the APIs
+## Lab 3 - Publishing the APIs on a developer portal

 You need a `Portal` Custom Resource to expose your APIs to developers.
 That will configure a developer portal, which is fully brandable.